On the Advice Complexity of Online Unit Clustering: Upper bounds

-\begin{theorem} There is an online algorithm $\A^{(d)}$ for unit clustering in $\mathbb{R}^d$ which reads at most $nd$ bits of advice to cluster optimally each request sequence consisting of $n$ points. \end{theorem}
+\begin{theorem} There is an online algorithm $\A_{\mathbb{R}}$ for unit clustering in $\mathbb{R}$ that reads at most $n$ bits of advice to cluster each request sequence consisting of $n$ points optimally. \end{theorem}

-\begin{proof} Az first consider $d=1$.
-Chan and Zarrabi-Zadeh \cite{CZZ} noted that it is trivial to provide an optimal solution for a given input offline, i.e. starting from the left, repeatedly define a cluster of length 1 that has as its left endpoint the leftmost unserved point.
-Denote this algorithm by OPT.
-Observe that each cluster created by OPT contains one or two integers.
+\begin{proof} Chan and Zarrabi-Zadeh \cite{CZZ} noted that it is trivial to find an optimal solution for a given input offline, i.e. starting from the left, repeatedly define a cluster of length 1 with the leftmost unserved point as its left endpoint.
+Call this algorithm OPT.
+Observe that the clusters constructed by OPT do not intersect, and that each contains one or two integers.
+Let the maximum integer in cluster $C$ be the representation point of $C$.
+The representation point of a cluster is not necessarily a request.
+Clearly, different clusters have different representation points.
+Note that the representation point of the cluster of a request $r$ is $\lfloor r\rfloor$ or $\lfloor r\rfloor+1$.

-Define interval $I_z=[z,z+1)$ for each $z\in\mathbb{Z}$.
-It is easy to see that there are at most two clusters created by OPT which has at least one request points from $I_z$.